AnandKumar9/TechnicalNotes/03. iOS/03. Platform Specific/8. App and System Services/2. Shortcuts and Intents/Basics.md

 To help make authoring and testing App Shortcuts faster and easier, we're introducing a powerful new tool in Xcode called App Shortcuts Preview.

+##### Next Steps

+Understand Shortcuts app better<br>Summarize all watched videos' notes<br>

+Shows in Shortcuts app
+Shows in Spotlight
+Can be added to home sceen
+Is a command in Siri
+SiriTipView

+Widgets

 ##### Resources

 WWDC 2023: Spotlight your app with App Shortcuts - **Watched** <br>WWDC 2022: Implement App Shortcuts with App Intents - **Watched**<BR>WWDC 2022: Dive into App Intents - **Watched** <br>WWDC 2022: Design App Shortcuts<BR>WWDC 2021: Design great actions for Shortcuts, Siri, and Suggestions<BR>WWDC 2021: Donate intents and expand your app’s presence <br>WWDC 2020: What's new in SiriKit and Shortcuts<BR>WWDC 2020: Feature your actions in the Shortcuts app<BR>